Xunnamius/buselfs-experiments/README.md

 `storeresults.sh` can be called without arguments and will take whatever result files are currently floating around in this directory and put them in a subdir named with a timestamp.
 Note that results from experiments are typically dumped unorganized into this directory.

 The rest of the directories and files in this directory hold the results of running experiments.
-Check the README.md files for plotly visualizations.
+Check the local `README.md` files for plotly visualizations.

 ### `vendor/`